top of page

 • Strong communication skills

-• An interest in and/or experience with supporting the homeless and marginally housed.
+• An interest in and/or experience with supporting the homeless and marginally housed

 ORGANIZATION PROFILE